hero78119/account-management-deploy-system/README.md

 * On **slave** host, command line tool *members* require to be installed to utilize to get all users giving a group.
 Reference installation step `` apt-get install members ``

 ### Resources Directory and Configuration
-The resources file directory is *PROJECT_ROOT/res*.
-The configuration file assume located at *PROJECT_ROOT/conf/config.json* with the following JSON format.
+The resources file directory assume located at *PROJECT_ROOT/res*.
+The configuration file assume located at *PROJECT_ROOT/res/config.json* with the following JSON format.

 #### Resources Directory
 The account public keys should be put under this directory with specific format.
 ```
    res/
+       config.json //configuration file
        GROUP1_USER1.pub // format is GROUP_USER.pub
        GROUP1_USER2.pub
        GROUP2_USER1.pub
        ...
 ```

-#### Configuration
+#### config.json

 ```
 {
     "hostSets": {
         "prod": {   //environment1 name
-            "sshKeyPath": "PATH1/TO/YOUR/KEYDIR/prod_root_private_key", //path point to
+            "sshKeyPath": "PATH1/TO/YOUR/KEYDIR/prod_root_private_key", //path point to the private key with use to connect to these host groups specified in ipList
             "port": 2345,                            //ssh port of slave hosts
             "ipList": "10.8.0.2,192.168.0.103",      //slave host ip separated by comma
             "groupList": "admin,sudoers,dbmanager",  //group list separated by comma